chatwoot/docs/docs/user-guide/add-agent-settings.md

 </div>

-In case, the particular agent no longer works with you, you can go ahead and use the delete option to delete the agent from the dashboard.
+In case, the particular agent no longer works with you, you can use the “delete” button to delete the agent from the dashboard.

 <div align="center">